mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Flyposting of garden competition poster, attached to pedestrian crossing pole, 31st May :- [7641520](https://www.fixmystreet.com/report/7641520)
+- For sale sign on public lamppost plus bar code below it, 31st May :- [7641508](https://www.fixmystreet.com/report/7641508)
 - Access and route overgrown, 31st May :- [7641376](https://www.fixmystreet.com/report/7641376)
 - Gate obstructed and no signage, 31st May :- [7641372](https://www.fixmystreet.com/report/7641372)
 - No signage, 31st May :- [7641362](https://www.fixmystreet.com/report/7641362)